 If the LWM2M Client has any LWM2M Server Object Instances from the previous steps, the LWM2M Client tries to register to the LWM2M Server(s) configured in the LWM2M Server Object Instance(s).

-If LWM2M Client fails to register to all the LWM2M Servers or the Client doesn’t have any LWM2M Server Object Instance, the Client performs Client initiated bootstrap
+If LWM2M Client fails to register to all the LWM2M Servers or the Client doesn’t have any LWM2M Server Object Instances, and the LWM2M Client hasn’t received a Server Initiated Bootstrap within the ClientHoldOffTime, the LWM2M Client performs the Client Initiated Bootstrap.